tony-jones/jekyll-starter-kit/README.md

 ## Overview

 Jekyll Starter Kit is a boilerplate with configurable tools for static site development.
-These tools provide syncronized cross-device testing with a focus on [performance](#performance).
+These tools provide synchronized cross-device testing with a focus on [performance](#performance).
 This is a good starting point for developers who want to build a Jekyll site with npm-based (npm run-scripts) tooling.

 ## Inspiration
 This project was inspired by Google's Web Starter Kit and achieves most of the same functionality (noted below)